Explaining Puberty to your Daughter

 For more than three-quarters of girls, breast buds are the first thing to appear.
 It’s normal for one nipple to start growing before the other, so don’t be alarmed if this is the case with your daughter.
-As an adult, you’ll probably notice a slight difference in your boobs (because let’s face it, nature rarely follows the rules of symmetry).
+If you are an adult woman, you’ll probably notice a slight difference in your boobs (because let’s face it, nature rarely follows the rules of symmetry).

 Other signs that puberty is in full bloom are pubic hair, rapid growth spurts and acne.
-We’ve written a piece for teens about what to expect (and when) here, which is useful if you need to brush up on your facts, too.
+We’ve written a piece for teens about what to expect (and when), which is useful if you need to brush up on your facts, too.

 Your daughter’s body will get curvier, and it’s likely she’ll gain weight.
 Be sure to point out that these changes are positive, because your daughter may take time to adjust, and accept what’s happening.
 Even if you’re trying to be kind, be careful about the way you phrase things.
 “Those jeans really suit your shape,” is a much better thing to say than, “Wow, those jeans really emphasise your growing hips.”